Skip to content

 1

-I want to restrict direct access to an Application Load Balancer and allow access through only Amazon CloudFront.
+I want to restrict direct access to an Application Load Balancer and only allow access through Amazon CloudFront.

 Short description

-To restrict direct traffic to an Application Load Balancer and allow access only through CloudFront, use Application Load Balancer listener rules.
+To restrict direct traffic to an Application Load Balancer and only allow access through CloudFront, use Application Load Balancer listener rules.
 If you have an existing AWS WAF web access control list (ACL), then you can use web ACL rules.
 To further restrict access to your Application Load Balancer, configure your security group to restrict access to your origin.
 To do this, use the AWS managed prefix list.
 It's a best practice to use one of these solutions and also configure your security group.

 Resolution

-Application Load Balancer
+Application Load Balancer listener rules

 To use Application Load Balancer listener rules to restrict traffic, see Restrict access to Application Load Balancers.